 Having worked with a wide variety of business-types, from tech & biomedical startups to nail salons, to restaurants, non-profits, and individual tradespeople stepping out on their own, Tracy has seen and helped create hundreds of business models and business plans, many of which have gone on to be successful businesses

 Frustrated and heartsick over clients who quit jobs and cashed out 401K's to pursue business dreams after being repeatedly warned that their financial plan didn't work, then watching them crash & burn; Tracy created the first versions of Pebble Plans to help clients see if their planned business would produce the financial results their family needed to maintain their current lifestyle.
-Several hundred tweaks later, todays Pebble Plan does that an a lot more to help entrepreneurs avoid preventable mistakes that could hurt their family or their future.
+Several hundred tweaks later, todays Pebble Plan does that and much more to help entrepreneurs avoid preventable mistakes that could hurt their family or their future.
 Though he doesn't get to take many consulting clients anymore because Pebble Plans takes up most of his time, Tracy still enjoys meeting with entrepreneurs and helping them fill in the blanks of the business they see in their heads and hearts so they can make informed decisions about if the reward is worth the work and the sacrifices success will require.

-Tracy is a startup mentor with the Texas Tech Innovation Hub, the entrepreneur in residence for PATH program facilitated by Square Mile Community Development, a board member for the Amarillo Tax Increment Reinvestment Zone II, a committee member the Potter county TAMU AgriLife extension, and the author of multiple business and entrepreneur education curricula.
+Tracy is a startup mentor with the Texas Tech Innovation Hub, the entrepreneur in residence for PATH economic development program facilitated by Square Mile Community Development, a board member for the Amarillo Tax Increment Reinvestment Zone II, a committee member the Potter county TAMU AgriLife extension, and the author of multiple business and entrepreneur education curricula.
 Tracy lives in Amarillo TX with his wife and sons.
 He enjoys hiking, camping, and gardening.

-Mark Nair, Educator & Technology Innovator
+Mark Nair, Technology Innovator & Educator